iris-hep/iris-hep.github.io/_posts/2020-02-17-analysis-preservation.md

-On the first two days, students learned to efficiently used modern software engineering and cloud computing tools such as version control, continuous integration and Docker containers to ensure the analysis code and its development history are properly archived and portablly packaged to be used on any cloud computing platform.
+On the first two days, students learned to efficiently used modern software engineering and cloud computing tools such as version control, continuous integration and Docker containers to ensure the analysis code and its development history are properly archived and portably packaged to be used on any cloud computing platform.
 On the third and final days, the students then heard from the REANA project to learn how to then define computational workflows to preserve the order of analysis steps required to carry the analysis from initial event selection all the way to final